mlubinsky/mlubinsky.github.com/scala/README.md

 }
 ```

+### List
 A List is a Seq that is implemented as an immutable linked list.

 It's best used in cases with last-in first-out (LIFO) access patterns.
 ```
 import scala.collection.immutable._
 object MainObject{